Hi here. My name is Christi Bradford, and I’m here to teach you about income investing – even if you’ve never heard the term before.

 I could cover that with a salary – going to work every day for some company trading my time for dollars.

-I would rather have a location independent business that generates profits for me to invest.
+For me, I would rather have a location independent business that generates income for me to invest.

-I have a business doing something I love (teaching) that generates dollars that I put to work in the world.
+And I look forward to easing on down this income investing road…having a business doing something I love (teaching and writing) that generates dollars that I put to work in the world.

-It’s not ME working for the income – it’s my dollars.
+Ultimately, it won’t just be ME working for the income – it will be my dollars.

-And I send each dollar soldier into battle with strict orders to capture dollar POW’s and bring them back to me every month, every quarter, every year.
+And I send each dollar soldier into battle with strict orders to capture more dollars and bring them back to me every month, every quarter, every year.

 That’s Income Investing